2022 Ohio child-rape and Indiana abortion case: Indiana investigations and lawsuits

 The New York Times, noting the controversy sparked by the case, reported on the increased probability of medical complications due to pregnancy at a young age, stating that "prominent abortion opponents suggested the child should have carried her pregnancy to term", but that "midwives and doctors who work in countries where pregnancy is common in young adolescent girls say those pushing for very young girls to carry pregnancies to term may not understand the brutal toll of pregnancy and delivery on the body of a child".
-The Indiana physician who performed the procedure, Caitlin Bernard, reported it as required by state law.
+The Indiana OBGYN who performed the procedure, Caitlin Bernard, reported it as required by state law.

-Todd Rokita, the Indiana Attorney General, then announced an investigation into Bernard, stating that the doctor "used a 10-year-old girl—a child rape victim's personal trauma—to push her political ideology", and further asserting that she was "aided and abetted by a fake news media who conveniently misquoted my words to try to give abortionists and their readership numbers an extra boost".
+Todd Rokita, the Indiana attorney general, then announced an investigation into Bernard, stating that the doctor "used a 10-year-old girl – a child rape victim's personal trauma – to push her political ideology", and further asserting that she was "aided and abetted by a fake news media who conveniently misquoted my words to try to give abortionists and their readership numbers an extra boost".
 In an August 2022 opinion piece published in The Wall Street Journal, Rokita characterized an investigation into the doctor as aimed at protecting patient privacy.
 On November 30, Rokita requested that the Indiana state medical licensing board take disciplinary measures against Bernard.
 Rokita said that Bernard failed to tell authorities that the 10-year-old girl was abused, and also spoke to the news media about the treatment she provided, which Rokita said violates medical privacy laws.
 In late May 2023, the Indiana Medical Licensing Board voted to reprimand Bernard on the charge of violating patient privacy by discussing the case, fining her $3,000.
 The board voted to clear Bernard of two other charges, finding that she "did not improperly report child abuse and that she is fit to practice medicine".